Kentucky Books: Best Novels Set in the Bluegrass State

 With no one to turn to and no money to her name, Mae is left with the only thing the government didn’t seize – a tourist campground called Happy Trails and an RV.
 Mae hopes that selling Happy Trails will give her the influx of cash she needs, but in the meantime – with nowhere else to live – she’s moving in.

 When she arrives, the plush bluegrass and crystal clear lake of the brochure are nowhere to be found.
 There’s just a lot of dirt and a slimy, mucky lake.
-A lake where her husband – who escaped from prison – is found dead.
+A lake where her husband, who escaped from prison, is found dead.

 It’s no surprise that Mae is the prime suspect.
 To clear her name, she’ll need to convince the detective to investigate all the residents who lost their savings to her husband’s scheming.

 As an added bonus, there are recipes included in each book in this fun mystery series.
+All 40+ books in the series are included with Kindle Unlimited as of the date of this post.

 Clay’s Quilt